vinylrishi/Monte-Carlo-DS5100/README.md

 # API Description

- class Die(N):
+class Die():
     """
     Creates a Die object with N sides and W weights

     Initialized: